Abhinandan57/Abhinandan57/README.md

 Hi, there! 👋

 # 🚀 About Me
 I am Abhinandan Samal.♋️ I am from India.
-I pursued my Bachelors in Mechanical Engineering and graduated in 2016.
-I have completed my Executive PGP in Data Science (Oct 2021 - Nov 2022) from IIIT-Bengaluru.🎓
+I did my Bachelors in Mechanical Engineering and graduated in 2016.
 Currently I am pursing my *Master's degree in Data Science*.🧑‍🎓

 I have total 6 years and 4 months of IT industry experience.
-I was working as an IT Analyst till June 2022 in an MNC where I have got the opportunity to work as an ETL developer & an Analyst in Banking & Insurance Domain.
-I have worked on recommender system & sentiment analysis models.
+I was working as an IT Analyst till June 2022 in Tata Consultancy Services (TCS), where I have got the opportunity to work as an ETL developer & an Analyst in Banking & Insurance Domain.
+I have worked on recommendation system, sentiment analysis & other machine learning models in this period.
 Before that I was working as a BI Support Executive in Telecom Domain.
-From July 2022 to June 2023, I was working in another MNC as a Data Engineer. 👨‍💻
+From July 2022 to June 2023, I was working in IBM as a Data Engineer - Big Data Developer. 👨‍💻

+The journey, from being a graduated student from Mechanical Engineering to become an IT professional & then excelling in my career from a Support Executive to a Data Engineer with the hands-on experience in Data Science technologies, have been awesome.
+In short, a journey of many Challenges, Learnings, Failures & Successes! 😇 Still challenging myself for better opportunities by leaving my comfort zone. 💪

 From 2021 I am learning the Data Science, entered into a vast world where the learning & upskilling opportunities are huge.
-I have gained knowledge on R Programming, Python Programming, Advanced Statistics, Advanced Mathematics, Machine Learning, Natuaral Language Processing, Deep Learning, Tableau etc. in these 3years.
+I poses good knowledge on Python Programming, Advanced Statistics, Advanced Mathematics, Machine Learning, Natuaral Language Processing, Deep Learning, MySQL, Tableau etc.

 I have worked on multiple personal projects.
 But I am still learning & fine tuning my skills.
 Its a never ending process.💡